Home » Why Do Parrots Regurgitate Their Food?

 Mirrors

-According to the University of California, most parrots, especially budgies (American parakeets), can’t distinguish between their reflection and a real parrot.
-They failed the ‘mirror test.’
+According to the University of California, parrots can’t distinguish between their reflection and a real parrot.
+Parrots failed the ‘mirror test.’
+This issue is most common among budgerigars.

-Mirrors distort their reality, causing parrots to believe they’re interacting with another parrot.
+Mirrors distort their reality, causing parrots to believe there’s a second bird.

-When parrots interact with this “new bird” in their territory, they could attempt to bond and mate with it.
-The parrot will regurgitate on the mirror as an act of courting.
+When parrots interact with this “new bird” in their territory, they may attempt to bond and mate with it.
+In this case, the parrot regurgitates on the mirror as an act of courtship.

 Sicknesses